The margin of safety is the difference between actual sales and the point at which a business breaks even.

 The Margin of Safety percentage = Margin of Safety in Dollars / Total actual (or budgeted) sales in dollars

 It is essential that there be a considerable margin of safety; otherwise, a reduction in activity could prove disastrous.
 The amount of a business’s margin of safety is indicative of its financial health.
 A narrow margin of safety typically indicates large fixed overheads, meaning that profits cannot be realised until there is sufficient activity to absorb fixed costs.

-A high margin of safety indicates that the break-even point is well below actual sales, so that even if sales decline, there will still be a point.
-With a narrow margin of safety and large fixed costs, action is required to either reduce fixed costs or increase sales volume.
+A high margin of safety indicates that the break-even point is well below actual sales so that even if sales decline, there will still be a point.
+With a narrow margin of safety and high fixed costs, action is required to either reduce fixed costs or increase sales volume.